jenineharris/foundation-biostat-2021/README.md

     + A variable of interest (outcome variable) that is categorical or continuous
     + A minimum of 4 variables including at least one continuous variable and at least one categorical variable with more than 2 categories that you hypothesize have some relationship to the variable of interest (predictor variables)

-**Checkpoint 1 is worth 5% of your course grade and should include the following: (DUE before class September 30)**
+**Checkpoint 1 is worth 5% of your course grade and should include the following: (DUE before class October 7)**

 Submit to **Canvas**: